 SEASONED CHAPTER 13 LAWYER IN LOS ANGELES TO ANSWER YOUR QUESTIONS

 A Chapter 13 bankruptcy is also called a debt reorganization bankruptcy or a wage earner’s plan.
 It enables individuals or married couples with regular income to develop a plan to repay all or part of their debts.
 Under this Chapter, you, as the debtor, will propose a repayment plan to make installment payments to your creditors over three to five years.

-A Trustee will be assigned to oversee the case, and any payments you make under the payment plan will be made to the assigned Trustee.
+A Trustee will be assigned to oversee the case.
+Any payments you make under the payment plan will be made to the assigned Trustee.
 The Trustee will then distribute the funds to your creditors according to the plan.

 Under certain circumstances, you may not have to pay the full amount of certain debts such as medical bills, credit cards, past due utility bills, and judgments.
-The minimum your creditors are entitled to depends on a review of the type of claim the creditor has and the value of your property, as well as other factors, including the property exemptions allowed by law.
+The minimum amount your creditors are entitled to depends on a review of the type of claim the creditor has, the value of your property, and other factors, including the property exemptions allowed by law.

 WHO IS ELIGIBLE TO FILE FOR CHAPTER 13?

-In order to file for a Chapter 13 you must:
+To file for Chapter 13 bankruptcy, you must: